marrold/MMDVM-Dissector/README.md

 * I am **not** a LUA or Wireshark expert, so this may not be perfect code.
 Use at your own risk.
 * Currently MMDVM-dissector will only dissect the MMDVM Headers, not the DMR frames themselves.
-* Currently only DMRD frames are decoded.
-I hope to fix this in the coming days.

 ### Installation